MohamedIjlal27/MSBO-Ecommerce/README.md

 Swagger Api Documentation Link: http://localhost:4000/api-docs/ To correctly check all the API endpoint documentation, start by logging in using the authentication endpoint.
 This will generate a JWT.
 Copy and paste the generated token into the authorization section located at the top left corner.

+I have created a Stripe dummy local environment payment gateway.